 top of page

-She has had numerous soloist performances with established organisations, such as performing Music For A While with Bournemouth Symphony Orchestra and in March, performed as the Alto Soloist in Mozart Requiem alongside soprano Ailish Tynan, tenor Nick Pritchard and bass James Platt with Blackheath Choir and Orchestra.
+Miro has had numerous soloist performances with established organisations, such as performing Music For A While with Bournemouth Symphony Orchestra and in March, performed as the Alto Soloist in Mozart Requiem alongside soprano Ailish Tynan, tenor Nick Pritchard and bass James Platt with Blackheath Choir and Orchestra.

 She regularly performs Song recitals in venues such as the Old Royal Naval College, St James Piccadilly and The Polish Hearth Club ‘Ognisko Polskie’ and has explored and performed a wide range of genres, with her programmes showcasing Romantic and 20th Century Song composed by under-represented and often female composers.